admin-cf-1/cardano-coin-selection/information/specification.md

     algorithm has removed values to pay for entries in the [requested output list](#requested-output-list).

+    If a coin selection algorithm is applied to the complete UTxO set of a wallet, then the final UTxO set represents the updated UTxO set of the wallet.

     The set difference between the _final UTxO set_ and the _initial UTxO set_
     is equal to the _inputs_ field of the [coin selection](#coin-selection) result value.